Victoria is adopting a new approach to water delivery entitlements in declared systems

 • Give water users confidence there are strong penalties to protect them from impacts of others taking more than their fair share during any river rationing.

-A fact sheet and a set of frequently asked questions are available, which explain the changes and what those changes will mean for water users.
+A fact sheet and a set of frequently asked questions are available, which explain the changes and what those changes mean for water users.

-PDFDownload Fact Sheet: Place of Take Approvals (May 2023) 292.47 KB
+PDFDownload PDF: Fact Sheet: Place of Take Approvals (November 2023) (331 KB)

-pdfDownload FAQs: Place of Take Approvals (March 2023) 636.26 KB
+PDFDownload PDF: FAQs: Place of Take Approvals (November 2023) (260 KB)

 pdf